Landlord ending a periodic tenancy

 Quick tip

-If a tenant wants to leave prior to the 90 day (or 63 day notice) then they can give notice that they want to end the tenancy in 28 days.
+If a tenant wants to leave prior to the 90-day (or 42-day) notice then they can give notice that they want to end the tenancy in 21 days.

 Ending a tenancy because of assault by the tenant

-A landlord can end a tenancy by giving at least 14 days notice using the Approved Form if the tenant has physically assaulted the landlord, their family or their agent and the Police have filed a charge against the tenant in relation to the assault (s 55AA(1) RTA).
+A landlord can end a tenancy by giving at least 14 days' notice if the tenant has physically assaulted the landlord, their family or their agent and the Police have filed a charge against the tenant in relation to the assault (s 55AA(1) RTA).

-"Physical assault" means the act of intentionally applying force to the person of another, directly or indirectly.
+"Physical assault" means the act of intentionally applying force to the body of another person, directly or indirectly.

 1. The Police charging document or